-The actual procedure may be different from the above depending on updates installed on your computer.
+The actual procedure may be different from the above depending on the version of the software installed on your computer.
 In such a case, follow the on-screen instructions.

 Using the VAIO Care

 With the VAIO Care, you can regularly conduct performance checks and tune-ups on your computer to keep it running at an optimum level.
 Launch the VAIO Care whenever a problem is found on your computer.
 The VAIO Care will provide appropriate measures to solve the problem.